 What NOT to do with your pet during home showings:

 - Do not leave your pet locked in a bedroom.
 The potential buyers want to see every room!

 - Please don’t leave them in the backyard either.
 People that are looking to buy your home would also like access to the back yard.

 - Do not assume that your normally sweet dog won’t try to protect the home.
 We’ve seen some very laid-back pets lunge at “unwelcome” guests.

 - Put all food and water bowls away.
 Water is easily kicked over and not all pet food smells great.

 - If you’re going to take them for a ride during showings, throw all their toys into a basket and put it into the trunk of your car.
 Take them for a Starbucks Puppicino for being so good!

 - When we schedule photos to list your home, be prepared to hide the cat castle and fish tank.
 They don’t look great in pics.

 We want the experience of selling your home to be as easy as possible.
 If we know your house smells and looks great, and buyers won’t be distracted by your pets, then we can get sold quickly.
 The faster we get you an accepted contract, the faster you can go back to living normally!
 Now, let’s create a pet plan for you!

 Let’s talk about how to sell your home!
-Text us!
+Schedule a meeting with us!